excited-bore/copy-to/README.md

 Then, restart you shell.

-For autocompletion on Windows Powershell v5.1, first run:
+For autocompletion on Windows Powershell v5.1, first run (to enable run files as scripts, not permanent):
 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
 ```